Jimmy Carruthers

-James William Carruthers (5 July 1929 – 15 August 1990) was an Australian boxer, who became world champion in the bantamweight division.
+James William Carruthers (5 July 1929 – 15 August 1990) was an Australian boxer, who became the Undisputed Bantamweight World Champion in 1952.

 Jimmy was the 2009 Inductee for the Australian National Boxing Hall of Fame Veterans category.

 Amateur career

 Carruthers's boxing career started as an Australian representative at the 1948 Summer Olympics in London.
 In his first-round match of the bantamweight competition, he fought Fred Daigle of Canada and won on points.
 He defeated Arnoldo Parés of Argentina in his second match.
 However, he had sustained an eye injury during his bout with Parés, and had to withdraw from the quarter-final match with the eventual gold medalist Tibor Csík of Hungary.

 Professional career

 Carruthers joined the professional ranks in 1950, and was an immediate success.
 By then, he was being managed by Dr. Jim McGirr, and trained by "Silent" Bill McConnell.